Rhilip/cn-mooc-dl/README.md

 # cookies
 raw_cookies = ''
 ```
-* Remember a "Session-Cookies" pair can be used for a long time until the service reply "message:not_auth" ,Then you should change it into a new one.But in it's survival time,you can get another course only to change course url.(Even the course you didn't participate in,Just need the right key "tid")
+* Remember a "Session-Cookies" pair can be used for a long time until the service reply message:"not_auth" or "Session Error" ,Then you should change it into a new one.But in it's survival time,you can get another course only to change course url.(Even the course you didn't participate in,Just need the right key "tid")

 ### 3) Run this script
 * just run it and you will get some file.
 ```
 dllink.txt : the video download link
-ren.bat : Rename script for downloaded video.Before use,edit it so make videoes easier to organize *docsdllink.txt : the document download link,You should download those as soon as possible some *PDF or SRT
+ren.bat : Rename script for downloaded video.Before use,edit it so make videoes easier to organize *docsdllink.txt : the document download link(if "downloadDocs = False"),You should download those as soon as possible some *PDF or SRT(if exists and "downloadSrt = True")
 ```
 * Use Download tools (,for example IDM...) to download.
 * Use "ren.bat" to rename the video.
 * Sort those videos and documents logically

+## Test Environment
+* Python :`v3.5.2`
+* OS : `Windows 10` and `Chrome 55`
+* IDE : `PyCharm 2016.3.1`
+* Download tools :`IDM`

 ## Met Problem
-Issues Please~
+* Issues Please~